DeependraD/courseware_plbgen/PLB202_introductory_plant_breeding/plb221_presentation/README.md

-# Building xaringan presentation
+## Course scheduling notes

+-

+## Interactive presentation build instructions

-Presentations hosted in this repo are inspired from University of Sydney theme for xaringan (remark.js).
+Presentations hosted are inspired from University of Sydney theme for xaringan (remark.js).
 In fact, much of the content is outright copied.
 An elaborate example and guide are packed here: http://garthtarr.github.io/sydney_xaringan

 To get started you will likely need: